 Why should online casinos be licensed and regulated?

 Online gambling involves entrusting your money to what are effectively "faceless" third parties.
 Millions of people around the world transfer money to online casinos, but very few people actually know much about the companies or people behind these websites.
 This is why the industry needs to be regulated and monitored.
-When depositing money to a gambling website, players should be certain that their money is in safe hands.
+When depositing money to a gambling website, players should be certain that they are playing at a safe online casino.

 The online gambling industry has to be regulated to make sure that: